 This program is also CEWIL (Co-operative Education and Work-Integrated Learning) accredited.

 The academic credentials of graduates of accredited technology programs are recognized internationally by the signatories of the Sydney Accord.

-Carry out engineering survey and construction layouts using conventional survey instruments, GIS, and GPS systems.
+- Carry out engineering survey and construction layouts using conventional survey instruments and GPS systems.

 consisting of Project Management Skills (theoretical and applied), Communication Skills (oral and written), Mathematics, Physics, Chemistry, Electrical and Magnetic Theory, Engineering Graphics, Engineering Technology Awareness.